A local Mac Studio appliance

 You can point to every piece.

 No server rack.
-No cloud account.
 No blinking wall of gear.
-The whole thing fits on a shelf and runs on one cable.
+The whole thing fits in the back office and runs on a single network connection.

 “If the owner can point to it, the owner trusts it.”